 - Implemented a C# .NET smart client (WinForms and web services) architecture using Microsoft Windows Communication Foundation for a 300+ user call center

-- Designed and coded a significant portion of the customer service and contract fulfillment portions of the application, as well as the underlying web service components
+- Designed and write a significant portion of the customer service and contract fulfillment portions of the application, as well as the underlying web service components

-- Designed and coded administrative portions of the application used for entering automotive data, team information, and pricing configurations
+- Designed and wrote administrative portions of the application used for entering automotive data, team information, and pricing configurations

 - Acted as a liaison between the primary application team and the accounting subsystem development team as a reference for the financial operations of the business